chrisluedtke/pyflashcards/pyflashcards/cards/10 SQL and Databases.md

 What are **vertical** and **horizontal scaling**?

 ##### Answer
-Vertical - more powerful central server
+Vertical - more powerful single machine

-Horizontal - more users
+Horizontal - distributed systems

 ---